roxma/nvim-ascript/README.md

 ## Requirements

-As a prove of concept, currently this plugin requires a modified version of neovim python client:
+As a proof of concept, currently this plugin requires a modified version of neovim python client:

 ```